Ephvuln/P2DPI_Attack/README.md

 ## Paper

 The paper "Cryptographic analysis of P2DPI" can be found on ROCYS.
 Notice that copyright applies.
+DOI: http://doi.org/10.54851/v4i1y202201

 ## Author's notes